-System-Managed Access-Path Protection (SMAPP)
+System-Managed Access Path Protection (SMAPP)

-System-Managed Access-Path Protection (SMAPP) offers system monitoring of potential access path rebuild time and automatically starts and stops journaling of system selected access paths dynamically in order to meet a specified access path recovery time.
+System-Managed Access Path Protection (SMAPP) offers system monitoring of potential access path rebuild time and automatically starts and stops journaling of system selected access paths.
+In the unlikely event of an abnormal IPL, this allows for faster access path recovery time.